 What Do Disability Percentage Ratings Mean in Connection with TDIU?

 Getting injured while serving your country usually happens quickly, but recovery and adjustment to any resulting disability is slow and painful at best.
-Trying to navigate the procedures for obtaining disability pay afterwards may just seem like one final hill too many.
+Trying to navigate the procedures for obtaining disability pay afterward may seem like one final hill too many.
 Maybe we can simplify things a bit.

 Total Disability Individual Unemployability (TDIU) is a theory for getting a 100% disability rating if certain conditions are met.
 The first of those conditions is a specified percentage of disability rating, a percentage that can either be met directly with one service-connected disability with a 60% or more disability rating, or a combination of disability ratings that equal 70% or more.
 The math is a little complicated because sometimes you can add up lower percentage disability ratings into a single, higher rating for purposes of TDIU analysis.
 Here’s how the math works.